-Kwon is the founding principal of design practice, Pre- and Post-, and has completed installation projects for the Museum of Brisbane and Brisbane City Council in Australia, Tokyo Designers Week in Japan, CICA Museum, Seoul Foundation for Arts and Culture, and Hanyang Artainer Museum in Korea.
+Kwon is the founding partner of design practice, Pre- and Post- and has completed installation projects for the Museum of Brisbane and Brisbane City Council in Australia, Tokyo Designers Week in Japan, CICA Museum, Seoul Foundation for Arts and Culture, and Hanyang Artainer Museum in Korea.
 Her design work has been featured in solo and group exhibitions in Cambridge, Seoul, Brisbane, and Sydney.
 Prior to starting her own practice, she practiced in several offices in the United States and Australia, including Populous, OMA, SOM, MILLIØNS, and Certain Measures.

 Kwon received a Master of Architecture from Harvard Graduate School of Design, where she was awarded the James Templeton Kelley Prize for her thesis titled Death, Divorce, Down-sizing, Dislocation, and (Now) Display: A Self-Storage Center for a More Exhibitionist Future.
 She also holds a Bachelor of Science in Interior Design from Hanyang University in Seoul, where she was the recipient of the University Thesis Design Prize.

 Death, Divorce, Down-sizing, Dislocation, and (Now) Display: A Self-Storage Center for a More Exhibitionist Future